AICourseSelection/courseai/README.md

 # Audit Landing Page
 ## Project Audit 1 - Week 3
 The requirements of Project Audit 1 are detailed in this [word document](Project_Audit_1.docx).
+Section 5 of the Project Audit is contained in this [chart](Courseai%20Project%20Plan.pdf).